 Use Color Thoughtfully and Strategically.

-- Ensure the contrast between the background color and the text is high enough, for the text to be legible, if you’re thinking of having colored background.
-Remember that deliberate and consistent use of color creates an immersive user experience.
+- Ensure the contrast between the background color and the text is high enough, for the text to be legible if you’re thinking of having a colored background.
+Remember that the deliberate and consistent use of color creates an immersive user experience.

 The way you use color can also help shape the user’s experience, adding another element of personality to your user manual design.
 As a general rule, your color scheme needs to be in harmony with itself.
 Too much unity, however, can lead to a bland and underwhelming design.

 Some examples of color harmony include:

 Complementary colors: Colors opposite one another on the color wheel, such as blue and orange or red and yellow-green.